techdubb/h0ke.com/source/_posts/a-grey-day.md

 ---
 ![a grey day with trees](a-grey-day.jpg)

 This is an image I took in November of 2020.
-On a very grey day I decided to stop and walk down to the Saco River in Southern Maine.
+On a very grey day I decided to stop the car on the way home and walk down to the Saco River.